m5stack/M5Unit-METER/README.md

 ## Overview

-Library for AMeter/VMeter by M5UnitUnified.
+Library for AMeter/VMeter using M5UnitUnified.

 The M5UnitUnified version of the library is located under [src/unit](src/unit).
 M5UnitUnfied has a unified API and can control multiple units via PaHub, etc.